TLeonardUK/TLeonardUK.github.io/_posts/2022-05-29-reverse-engineering-dark-souls-3-networking.md

 # Establishing connections to a different server

-Getting the game to connect to a different server is suprisingly more involved than you might expect.
+Getting the game to connect to a different server is surprisingly more involved than you might expect.

-The initial connection made is a TCP connection, specifically to **fdp-steam-ope-login.fromsoftware-game.net**, this can be seen by taking a wireshark capture of the game booting up.
+The initial connection made is a TCP connection, specifically to **fdp-steam-ope-login.fromsoftware-game.net**, this can be seen by taking a Wireshark capture of the game booting up.

 [![Wireshark showing hostname](/assets/images/posts/ds3os/wireshark_hostname.png)](/assets/images/posts/ds3os/wireshark_hostname.png)

 <sup>Note: 54.148.23.40 is the resolved ip of fdp-steam-ope-login.fromsoftware-game.net.
 Imagine a complete connection here, FromSoftware's servers are down at the time of writing.</sup>

-My initial thoughts at this point would probably be to add a host file entry, or detour the dns resolution functions in the game to have that domain return the IP of my shiney new server.
+My initial thoughts at this point would probably be to add a host file entry, or detour the dns resolution functions in the game to have that domain return the IP of my shiny new server.
 Then we could get down to figuring out the traffic protocol!

 However if we look at the actual data being sent during this initial connection, you might notice a stumbling block: